 Useful Tips and Information

-There are many reasons causing knee injuries, one of them is: your thigh muscles are too weak (especially for elderly) so it is a good idea to train up your legs and hip a bit for preventing knee injury.
+There are many reasons causing knee injuries, one of them is: your thigh muscles are too weak (especially for elderly) so it is a good idea to stretch and train up your legs and hip a bit for preventing knee injury.

 Avoid working out too much, if you are feeling sore or very tired, it’s a good idea for you to take a break instead of working out.
 Sometimes, when your thigh muscles are too tired, all the pressure will be transferred to the knee and results in injury and pain.